StratifyLabs/StratifyBlog/content/device/2019-08-05-Callbacks-in-Cpp.md

 msc: true
 ---

-> See how to create safer callbacks when using just C++ in [Callbacks and Lambdas]({{< ref "2022-12-01-Callback-and-Lambdas-in-embedded-cpp.md" >}}).
+> To create safer callbacks in C++, see [Callbacks and Lambdas]({{< ref "2022-12-01-Callback-and-Lambdas-in-embedded-cpp.md" >}}).

-Callbacks in C++ can be quite tricky compared to C. In C, you simply pass a function pointer, then call it like a normal function whenever you like.
-The object-oriented nature of C++ doesn't allow such a simple approach.
-It is easy to pass `static` methods as callbacks because they are very similar to C functions.
-But `static` methods don't allow access to non-static members of the class.
-This can be a bit of a pain.
-I have settled on an approach to C++ callbacks that makes them almost as simple as their C counterparts.

-With every callback, one of the arguments is provided by the caller and passed to the callback.
-For C++ classes, the argument is a pointer to the object that should execute the callback.
+C++ callbacks can be more complex than those in C. In C, you pass a function pointer and call it like a normal function.
+In C++, this is not possible due to its object-oriented nature.
+It is easy to pass `static` methods as callbacks because they are similar to C functions, but `static` methods cannot access non-static class members.
+I have settled on an approach that simplifies C++ callbacks and makes them similar to C counterparts.
+The caller provides an argument to the callback, which is a pointer to the object that should execute the callback.

 The following is an example using some simple math callbacks.